TobbysGitHub/General-Artificial-Intelligence/README.md

 1. Have short-term and long-term memories, also have declarative memory.
 Memory should be stored to and extracted from where it is created, rather than collected in a particular place.
 1. There are units' activities and interactions that are independent of the outside world.
 No matter whether there are inputs or not at that time, information generation, processing and refinement will be generated internally and continuously.
 2. Elements of the external real environment form representations within the system.
 These representations are spontaneously formed, as indicated by the formation of representations in a hidden layer of a deep network in supervised learning.
 An analog dynamic model of the external environment is formed inside the system.
 In the internal model, the representations are reasonably motivated to run each other as if the system were perceiving a real external environment.
-1. Have a free will, which means having reasonable explanations before and after actions and those explanations should be complex enough to make them impossible to be derived from a fixed set of rules.

 Therefore, I designed a new capsule unit structure and designed an example network system based on it, which matches all the needs listed above.
 The capsule unit structure is described in [consistent-distinguishable learning], and the network system is described in [micro-prediction capsule system].